psilons/python-ent-tutorial/chapter_09_design/docs/design_principles.md

 It emphasizes that all interfaces for class and methods should be as close as possible to the business domain language.

+In general, business enhancements and technology upgrades evolve in different directions and frequencies.
+We try to keep the architecture stable when technology upgrades kick in.
+This approach will leave us to deal with only architecture changes from business side.

+In practice, we utilize DDD approach to create business domain models in packages with shorter paths, so they are more stable.
+When new business requirements come in, OCP kicks in.
+When technology upgrades come in, there should be no architectural changes.
+So in most cases, we deal with changes with only 1 reason.
+If both come in, reschedule one of them to later.

 ![_](blank.png)
 ![_](blank.png)
 ### Information Management
-The following principles are about information flow, high cohesion and low coupling.
+The following 2 principles are about information flow, high cohesion and low coupling.
 #### Law of Demeter
 ___